MaxRymen/sustainableProductValue/README.md

    - Add your OpenAI API key to `config.js`

 3. **Open in browser**
-   - Simply open `index.html` in your web browser
-   - Or use a local server for better performance
+   - Use a local server (using a cache of -1 seconds to make sure you see your code changes) `npx http-server . -c-1`

 ## 📖 How to Use